-Anti-abortion activists and supporters of legal abortion stand in front of the Supreme Court in Washington, Friday, Jan.
-25, 2013, on the 40th anniversary of the Roe v.
+Anti-abortion activists march past the U.S. Supreme Court in Washington, Friday, Jan.
+25, 2013, as they observe the 40th anniversary of the Roe v.
 Wade decision.
 Thousands of anti-abortion demonstrators marched through Washington to the steps of the U.S. Supreme Court to protest the landmark decision that legalized abortion.
 (AP Photo/J. Scott Applewhite)

-WASHINGTON (AP) — Anti-abortion demonstrators from around the country marched through Washington to the steps of the U.S. Supreme Court on Friday to protest a landmark court decision that legalized abortion.
+WASHINGTON (AP) — Thousands of anti-abortion demonstrators are marching through Washington to the steps of the U.S. Supreme Court to protest the landmark decision that legalized abortion.

-They packed sections of the National Mall and surrounding streets for the March of Life.
+Crowds held signs and chanted Friday on the National Mall and surrounding streets for the March for Life.